 Instructional costs and services expenses.
 Our instructional costs and services expenses for the year ended December 31, 2016 were \$373.1 million, an increase of \$43.4 million, or 13.2%, as compared to instructional costs and services expenses of \$329.7 million for the year ended December 31, 2015.
-This increase was primarily due to increases in instructional compensation and related expenses including share-based compensation, faculty compensation, occupancy and depreciation and amortization, dues, fees, subscriptions and other instructional supplies, bad debt expense and other miscellaneous instructional costs and services of \$10.9 million, \$8.9 million, \$14.2 million, \$5.6 million, \$2.0 million and \$1.8 million, respectively.
+This increase was primarily due to increases in instructional compensation and related expenses including share-based compensation, faculty compensation, occupancy and depreciation and amortization, dues, fees, subscriptions and other instructional supplies, bad debt expense and other miscellaneous instructional costs and services of \$10.9 million, \$8.9 million, \$1.4.2 million, \$5.6 million, \$2.0 million and \$1.8 million, respectively.
 The increase in employee compensation and related expenses and faculty compensation are primarily due to the increase in the number of staff to support the increasing number of students attending the University, tenure adjustments, and increased benefit costs between years.
 In addition, we continue to increase our full-time faculty between years.
 The increase in occupancy, depreciation and amortization is the result of us placing into service additional buildings to support the growing number of ground traditional students.
 The increase in dues, fees, subscriptions and other instructional supplies is primarily due to increased licensing fees related to educational resources and increased food costs associated with a higher number of residential students.
 Our instructional costs and services expenses as a percentage of net revenue increased by 0.3% to 42.7% for the year ended December 31, 2016, as compared to 42.4% for the year ended December 31, 2015 due to an increase in dues, fees, subscriptions and other instructional supplies as a percentage of revenue due to the low profit margin derived on food sales, and occupancy, depreciation and amortization increasing as a percentage of revenue.
 Bad debt expense stayed flat year over year at 2.1% of net revenue.
-We anticipate that instructional costs and services will continue to increase as a percentage of revenue due to these factors.
+We anticipate that instruct